March 1, 2022

 And with no one (from either the U.S. or Mexican government) around to check my passport, I quickly crawled through the widest gap in the barbed wire and made my way onto Mexican soil.
 I needed to put my feet at the official southern terminus of the Arizona Trail.

 With that task complete, I scurried back over to the American side once again.
-I could I officially start my thru-hike now!
-And I needed get going.
+I could officially start my thru-hike now!
+And I needed to get going.
 It was a two-mile hike back up to Mike and Angi’s Jeep to grab my pack and all my gear before I continued north.

 As I made the slow climb back up to Montezuma Pass, I could feel the heat already starting to descend.
-The forecast said the temperatures were going to soar into the upper-70s today, and I could already tell my long, black hiking pants were going to be way too hot for Southern Arizona’s warm environment.
+The forecast said the temperatures were going to soar into the upper 70s today, and I could already tell my long, black hiking pants were going to be way too hot for Southern Arizona’s warm environment.

 Mike took one final photo of me with my pack at Montezuma Pass and wished me good luck.
 The rest of the journey was up to me.
 Only 780-ish miles to go.